jdel/jdel.github.io/music.md

 I have been playing the bass for about ten years now and I am currently performing with Atomic Rocket Seeders.

-ARS is a four-piece band which plays the king of music that doesn't belong to a specific genre.
+ARS is a four-piece band which plays the kind of music that doesn't belong to a specific genre.
 Formed by musicians with different music backgrounds, ARS creates a mix of 90s rock and more recent metal.

 ---